Winnipeg: Military

 Entrance to CFB Winnipeg.
 CFB Winnipeg is the home garrison for a number of Royal Canadian Air Force units.

 Canadian Forces Base Winnipeg, co-located at the airport, is home to many flight operations support divisions and several training schools.
 It is also the headquarters of 1 Canadian Air Division and the Canadian North American Aerospace Defense Command (NORAD) Region, as well as the home base of 17 Wing of the Canadian Forces.
-The Wing comprises three squadrons and six schools; it also provides support to the Central Flying School.
-Excluding the three levels of government, 17 Wing is the fourth largest employer in the city.
-The Wing supports 113 units, stretching from Thunder Bay to the Saskatchewan–Alberta border, and from the 49th parallel to the high Arctic.
+It supports 113 units, stretching from Thunder Bay to the Saskatchewan–Alberta border, and from the 49th parallel to the high Arctic, as well as the Central Flying School.
 17 Wing also acts as a deployed operating base for CF-18 Hornet fighter-bombers assigned to the Canadian NORAD Region.

 There are two squadrons based in the city.
 The 402 "City of Winnipeg" Squadron flies the Canadian-designed and produced de Havilland CT-142 Dash 8 navigation trainer.
 The 435 "Chinthe" Transport and Rescue Squadron flies the Lockheed CC-130 Hercules in airlift search and rescue roles.
 In addition, 435 Squadron is the only Royal Canadian Air Force squadron equipped and trained to conduct tactical air-to-air refuelling of fighter aircraft.

 There are several units of the Canadian Army Primary Reserve based in Winnipeg.
 These include The Royal Winnipeg Rifles, The Queen's Own Cameron Highlanders of Canada, 38 Service Battalion, 38 Combat Engineer Regiment, 38 Signal Regiment, and The Fort Garry Horse.
 HMCS Chippawa is a Royal Canadian Navy reserve division in Winnipeg.

 For many years, Winnipeg was the home of the Second Battalion of Princess Patricia's Canadian Light Infantry.
 Initially, the battalion was based at the Fort Osborne Barracks, now the location of the Rady Jewish Community Centre.
 They eventually moved to the Kapyong Barracks between River Heights and Tuxedo.
 Since 2004, the battalion has operated out of CFB Shilo near Brandon.